zachasme/h3-pg/docs/api.md

 *Since v1.0.0*

-Returns the resolution of the index
+Returns the resolution of the index.